Bulk viscous quintessential inflation: Introduction

-It is well-known that, in the context of bulk viscous cosmology, {{}our universe attains two accelerated phases at early and late times (see \cite{bcno} for a review), where essentially the universe starts in an unstable de Sitter solution (early accelerated phase) and ends in a stable one (current accelerating phase).} Unfortunately, the early time acceleration proposed in current models do not correspond to an inflationary phase \cite{pan1}.
+Recently, this bulk viscous phenomena (see, for instance, \cite{Zimdahl1.1, Zimdahl1.2, Zimdahl1.3, Zimdahl1.4} for a detailed description) got considerable interest since this dissipative mechanism in the Friedmann-Lema{\^\i}tre-Robertson-Walker (FLRW) space-time is able to explain the inflation \cite{bo,bt} and the current cosmic acceleration \cite{beno,begt}.
+Moreover, it was found that the cosmology of bulk viscous mechanism can unfiy both accelerating phases respectively in early and late times (see \cite{bcno} for a review), where essentially the universe starts with an unstable de Sitter solution (early accelerated phase) and ends in a stable one (current accelerating phase).
+We note that early time acceleration could not always represent an inflationary scenario, for instance, the early time acceleration proposed in current models does not correspond to an inflationary phase \cite{pan1}.

-For this reason, our main goal in the present letter, is to {{}pledge} simple models containing an isotropic viscous fluid filling the universe with a linear Equation of State (EoS) whose pressure was positive, depicting nonsingular backgrounds (without the big bang singularity) that have, at early times, an inflationary phase that ends in a sudden phase transition in order to produce enough particles to reheat the universe, and, at late times, {{}renders} an accelerated universe.
-With these nonsingular backgrounds, using the reconstruction method, we find inflationary quintessential potentials, that predict, at early times, a spectral index of scalar cosmological perturbations with running and its corresponding ratio of tensor to scalar perturbations that fit well with recent observational data.
-Moreover, these potentials have an absolute minimum at the corresponding de Sitter solution, meaning that {{}the de} Sitter solution is a late time attractor, and thus, the background will depict the current cosmic acceleration.
+In this work we have considered a spatially flat FLRW universe endowed with bulk viscous mechanism.
+Additionally, we consider a perfect fluid with linear equation of state.
+In connection with that it is very reasonable to note that a non-vanishing matter creation rate is dynamically equivalent to an effective bulk viscous pressure but however, both the formalisms are thermodynamically different \cite{lima1992}.
+Thus, in this work we offer a section on the thermodynamics of the bulk viscous process.
+Our analysis shows that the model provides with a nonsingular background (without the big bang singularity) that at early times, depict an inflationary phase which ends in a sudden phase transition in order to produce enough particles to reheat the universe, and at late times, the model renders an accelerated universe.
+With such nonsingular background, using the reconstruction method, we find the inflationary quintessential potential which at early times, predict a spectral index of scalar cosmological perturbations with running and its corresponding ratio of tensor to scalar perturbations that fit well with recent observational data.
+Moreover, these potentials have an absolute minimum at the corresponding de Sitter solution, meaning that the de Sitter solution is a late time attractor, and thus, the background will depict the current cosmic acceleration.

+We have organized the work in the following way: In section \ref{sec-BV} we have shortly described the bulk viscous cosmology in the flat FLRW universe.
+Then in section \ref{sec-model}, introducing the model, we analytically solved the background and discussed its dynamical behavior.
+Further, in section \ref{sec-fieldTH}, we explicitly describe the equivalent field theoretic description of the bulk viscous universe and elaborately discussed the inflationary phase.
+Next in section \ref{thermo}, we have shown the present model is consistent with the thermodynamics of the universe.
+Finally, we have summarized our results in section \ref{summary}.